Uncle G’s Fun Movie Reviews: Bloodsucking Bastards (2015)

 ByGary “Uncle G” Brown (GaryBrown@garyunclegbrownarchives.com)

 Back in 2008, vampires movies were forever changed by the downright horrible, yet popular teen Twilight films.
 These motion pictures made so much money, that whatever story one could insert a vampire in, was done, so to also cash in on the fad.
 Besides films, television programs, and books also polluted the landscape.
-The worse thing was most times, they made these bloodsucking walking and talking corpses, the most un-coolest characters one could imagine.
+The worst thing was most times, they made these bloodsucking walking and talking corpses, the most un-coolest characters one could imagine.
 They had emotions and feelings.
 Storylines were filled with angst.
-People like myself who grew up with old school Bela Lugosi, or Christopher Lee’s evil Prince Of Darkness, was instantly repelled by this girlie new version of one of cinema’s most popular monsters.
+People like myself who grew up with old-school Bela Lugosi, or Christopher Lee’s evil Prince Of Darkness, were instantly repelled by this girlie new version of one of cinema’s most popular monsters.
 Personally, I quit watching anything with a vampire storyline in it.
 In my opinion, all this new vampire stuff sucked, and not anywhere near, in a good way (wink wink).

-Seven years from when that first Kristen Stewart snooze Fest hit the silver screen, here comes an indie film centering around vampires called; Bloodsucking Bastards.
-Found it on Netflix.
-Great title!
-Caught my attention.
-Then I saw it starred actor Fran Kranz (The Cabin In The Woods), who had a terrific role in Joss Whedon’s TV show; Dollhouse (2009 – 2010).
-An episodic television hour-long sci-fi/drama that in my opinion, was prematurely yanked off the air.
-So Fran’s involvement made me even more interested.
-A little more research showed ‘Bloodsucking Bastards’ to be an unrated American comedy/horror indie offering, clocking in at just under ninety minutes.
+A little more research showed Bloodsucking Bastards to be an unrated American comedy/horror indie offering, clocking in at just under ninety minutes.
 Good enough for me.
-My boycott of vampires movies was over.
+My boycott of vampire movies was over.
 I added it to my Netflix queue, placing it third behind the newest Quentin Tarantino offering, The Hateful Eight, and a movie that I had several friends recommend to me called, The Big Short.
 Years ago I was a loan officer for a division of Countrywide Home Loans (Full Spectrum Lending) that specialized in subprime lending.
-Stressful, yet I was compensated well, which motivated me to continually deal with the day to day hassles.
+Stressful, yet I was compensated well, which motivated me to continually deal with the day-to-day hassles.
 Back to Netflix, neither movie title was in my snail mailbox the next time it came to receiving an envelope from the rental giant, but ‘Bloodsucking Bastards’ (Blu-ray_Scream Factory) was.

 Like ‘The Big Short’, ‘Bloodsucking Bastards’ takes place in the white-collar office world.
-A present-day blood-soaked tale directed by Brian James O’Connell, with major involvement by Dr. God, in which the director is a part of.
+A present-day blood-soaked tale directed by Brian James O’Connell, with major involvement by Dr. God, of which the director is a part.
 A Los Angeles based comedy group that before viewing ‘Bloodsucking Bastards’, I didn’t know existed.
 Better late than never to jump on the fan bandwagon.
 According to Internet research, Dr. God consists of five people; BOC (Brian James O’Connell), Sean Cowhig, Neil Garguilo, David Park, and Justin Ware.
 Now on my radar, it should be interesting, to say the least, keeping up with them.

 Viewing ‘Bloodsucking Bastards’ twice (the second time in commentary mode), and without giving away the whole thing, here are a few things that I really liked best: